William Alsup: Notable cases

 Alsup presided over the 2012 and 2016 jury trials in Oracle America, Inc. v.
 Google, Inc., which concerns the APIs of Java SE and Android.
 He drew media attention for his familiarity with programming languages, at one point criticizing Oracle counsel David Boies for arguing that the Java function rangeCheck was novel, saying that he had "written blocks of code like rangeCheck a hundred times or more".
-Alsup was widely described as having learned Java in order to better understand the case, although a 2017 profile in The Verge he stated that he had not learned a significant amount of Java, but had rather applied his knowledge as a longtime hobbyist BASIC programmer.
+Alsup was widely described as having learned Java in order to better understand the case, although a 2017 profile in The Verge stated that he had not learned a significant amount of Java, but had rather applied his knowledge as a longtime hobbyist BASIC programmer.
 The Federal Circuit overturned his determination that the Java API was not copyrightable.
 In 2021 the U.S. Supreme Court made no decision on copyrightability but decided that, even if copyright existed, Google's use of the API had been fair use and so not unlawful.

-Alsup was also the presiding judge in what is believed to be the first trial against the U.S. no-fly policy, which is a list of people who cannot use commercial aircraft in the United States.
+Alsup was also the presiding judge in what is believed to be the first trial against the U.S. No Fly List, which is a list of people who cannot use commercial aircraft in the United States.
 Regarding the removal of people incorrectly included in the list, he ruled that, "[t]he government's administrative remedies fall short of such relief and do not supply sufficient due process."

-In August 2020, Judge Alsup sentenced Anthony Levandowski to 18 months in prison for one count of trade secret theft, for stealing technology from Google's Waymo to found Otto, a self driving startup, then selling it to Uber six months later for $680 million.
+In August 2020, Judge Alsup sentenced Anthony Levandowski to 18 months in prison for one count of trade secret theft, for stealing technology from Google's Waymo to create Otto, a self driving startup, then selling it to Uber six months later for $680 million.
 In May 2017, Judge Alsup had ordered Levandowski to refrain from working on Otto's Lidar and required Uber to disclose its discussions on the technology.